cajuncoding/ParquetFiles.BlobHelpers/README.md

 </a>

 ## Nuget Package
-To use in your project, add the [ParquetFile.BlobHelpers NuGet package](https://www.nuget.org/packages/ParquetFiles.BlobHelpers) to your project.
+To use in your project, add the [ParquetFiles.BlobHelpers NuGet package](https://www.nuget.org/packages/ParquetFiles.BlobHelpers) to your project.

 ### v2.0 Release Notes:
 - Updated to use the latest Parquet.NET v4.2.2